End the most common form of littering

 A signal system designed from the three principles

-The smoke signals combine all three principles of the report in an integration of behavioral design, innovation and ancient symbolism.
+Smoke signals combine all three principles of the report in an integration of behavioral design, innovation, and ancient communication.

 An image of the number '1'